rayhannovelo/NextJS-Tailwind-Layout-Examples/README.md

-# Project Name: NextJS Tailwind Training
+# Project Name: Next.js Tailwind Training

 ## Description:

-This project is an example of layout using Tailwind and the Next.js framework.
+This project is an example of layout training with tailwind and Next.js framework

 ## Examples: